 Forming an LLC in our state is a simple process, but maximizing Wyoming’s asset and liability protections, estate planning, taxation savings, and privacy requires more knowledge and attention to detail.
 The Wyoming Limited Liability Company Act contains statutes distinctly unique to Wyoming.
 As such, an out-of-state attorney’s lack of familiarity with the complexities of our LLC laws can compromise possible LLC protections.
-Highlighted in the list below are some of the Wyoming Limited Liability Company Act nuances that make our state’s asset protection strong, and could possibly be excluded or weakened without the proper structure and organizational documents.
+Highlighted in the list below are some of the Wyoming Limited Liability Company Act nuances that make our state’s asset protection strong, and could be excluded or weakened without the proper structure and organizational documents.

 - Charging Order Limitations

 In Wyoming, a charging order is the sole remedy for a creditor.
 A creditor must first obtain a personal judgment against a member of an LLC.
 Then the creditor must apply to the court for a charging order.
-The charging order directs the LLC to pay make any distributions to creditor instead of the troubled member.
+The charging order directs the LLC to pay and make any distributions to creditors instead of the troubled member.
 This provision extends to single-member LLCs in Wyoming as well.
-And because the charging order is the exclusive remedy for a creditor, the creditor is unable to forclose on membership interests or force a sale of the LLC.
+And because the charging order is the exclusive remedy for a creditor, the creditor is unable to foreclose on membership interests or force a sale of the LLC.

 - Distribution Control

 While a charging order may require the LLC to pass any distributions to the creditor of a distressed member, the charging order in Wyoming cannot force the LLC to make a distribution.
-Distributions can be withheld, and some Wyoming attorneys believe the creditor may still have to pay income tax on that uncollected income, forcing many would be creditors to second guess pursuing a judgment against a well-structured LLC in Wyoming.
+Distributions can be withheld, and some Wyoming attorneys believe the creditor may still have to pay income tax on that uncollected income, forcing many would-be creditors to second guess pursuing a judgment against a well-structured LLC in Wyoming.

 - Transfer Restrictions